Twi1ightSparkle/synapse-docker/README.md

 Copy `config.example.env` to `config.env` and edit as needed.

-Install [yq](https://mikefarah.gitbook.io/yq/), docker, and docker-compose if you don't have them.
+Install [yq](https://mikefarah.gitbook.io/yq/), podman, and podman-compose if you don't have them.

 Run `./synapse-env-manager.sh setup` to generate the environment.
 This will also generate the needed config files.